William Greiner: Permanent collections and exhibitions

 In 2019, The LSU Museum of Art, Baton Rouge, LA, acquired the limited edition portraits portfolio NEW ORLEANS 2017.

 PDNB Gallery in Dallas TX., opened HOUSES FOR SALE, featuring a selection of images from Greiner's series, Homefront.
 The exhibition also featured work by Bill Owens (photographer), Chris Verene, Keith Carter and Jason Lee (actor).
 The show ran January 5 - March 2, 2019.

 The Westmont Ridley - Tree Museum held the exhibition, WATERSHEW - Contemporary Landscape Photography, January 18 - March 23, 2019.
 The image, "TV in Bayou, Chalmette, LA 1994" is featured.

 The Historic New Orleans Collection exhibited Art of the City: Postmodern to Post-Katrina in April 2019.

 In December 2020, the National Portrait Gallery (United States) acquired the portrait "William Eggleston L.A.
 CA 1999”.
 The Fort Worth Community Art Center, Fort Worth, TX, mounted the multi-displinary project, UNUSUAL POLITICS, which included paintings, drawings, photographs, collage, prints and sculpture, in the summer of 2020.
 Greiner’s color photographs and collages were also featured in two group exhibitions at Artspace111 in Fort Worth during the 2020 exhibition season.
 A new sculptural series, titled Aspirational Recycling, was conceived and executed in 2020.

 In 2022, The Santa Barbara Museum of Art, Santa Barbara, CA, acquired the portrait, "William Eggleston L.A.
 CA 1999."

 Along with Dallas-based abstract painter Matt Clark, Greiner participated in a collaborative photography/painting project titled, The Space Between, with well received exhibitions at Conduit Gallery (Dallas, TX) and ArtspaceIII (Fort Worth, TX).
 A third exhibition of new collaborative work from this series will be exhibited at The Webster Collection (Santa Fe NM) in May 2024.

-In 2025, Greiner collaborated with X New Worlds to present an experimental A.I. film, titled Corvus, during the British Art Fair at Saatchi Gallery in London.
+In 2025, Greiner collaborated with artist X New Worlds to present an experimental AI film, Corvus, during the British Art Fair at Saatchi Gallery in London.
+In 2026, Corvus went on to win Best AI short at the Philadelphia Independent Film Festival and Best Experimental Short at the Independent Shorts Awards International Film Festival in Los Angeles, California.
+Corvus was also exhibited at the Bloomsday Film Festival in Dublin, Ireland.